-- Modifications as a result of relocation
+- Modifications as a result of relocation or other issues

 When you hire our legal services, you gain access to a staff experienced in resolving disputes using various methods.
 If you need to pursue legal action in court, we can aggressively litigate on your behalf.
 Should you decide to use collaborative law, we can represent your interests out of court.